hamhimstudio/NeoByte/README.md

 ### Setting up the database

 Setting up the database is pretty straightforward.
 All you need to do is run a local instance of MongoDB.
-You can do this by running `docker-compose up -d` in the root directory of this project.
+You can do this by running `docker-compose up -d` (`sudo docker compose up -d`, if you're on Linux) in the root directory of this project.
 If you don't have Docker installed, you can install it from [here](https://docs.docker.com/get-docker/).

 Or, you can use a tool such as [MongoDB Compass](https://www.mongodb.com/products/compass) to connect to a remote database, or run a local instance of MongoDB.